FuchsEDV/Thrixty/README.md

 * V2:
 	* V2.2dev:
 		* ( planned )
+			* Holding next and previous button rotates the image.
+			* Implement some code, that replaces the <use> tags with the actual svg code. (polyfill for android & co)
 			* Improve README.md by adding detailed information about filelists and their purpose.
 			* Improve README.md by including a describing picture.
 		* ( done )
+		* Bugfix logging and Safari's filelist parsing.
 		* Renamed "state"-attributes on buttons to "thrixty-state".
 		* Implemented SVG Sprite.
 	* V2.1: